cpp-for-yourself/lectures-and-homeworks/lectures/static.md

 }
 ```

 Now, we just need to instruct the compiler and the linker on how to build and link this code and we do that using CMake.
-Let's further assume that we implement this as part of some large project so we also link to some `other_lib` that might link to other libraries too.
+Let's further assume that we implement this as part of some large project so we also link to some `other_lib` that might itself be linked against other libraries too.
+We will see why this matters in a second.
 <!--
 `CPP_SKIP_SNIPPET`
 -->